ramz1121/GoogleMap_Notes/README.md

 A simple application used to add notes to users current location.
 It also provides an option for them to search the notes and users.

-* MVVVM architecture is used along with the repository layer
+* MVVM architecture is used along with the repository layer
 * Base classes(Base Activity,Base ViewModel, Base Adapter, BaseItemViewHolder, BaseItemViewModel) layer added to make the code more concise.
 * Firebase Authentication and Database is used for user authentication and storage.
 * Google Maps is used for showing the user location and marker with notes.